kenlowrie/avscript/docs/userdocs.md

 Would be the same as writing **@import "/mydir/vars.md"**.
 This is useful because it doesn't require that you use absolute paths for everything.

 {:.note.blue}There is a gotcha when using this with BBEdit's Markup Preview.
 There is no context for the top level file, since it is passed to the Python script as sys.stdin.
 Because of that, you can't rely on avscript_md to determine the relative path of the top level file.
 It will work just fine when using mkavscript_md, but that won't be useful if you are using BBEdit's Markup Preview to write your documents...

+@+[predefined classes]
+##Predefined classes
+There are a number of predefined classes in the primary CSS file that can be used to quickly style your AV scripts.
+You can add others as required, and decorate your elements as needed.
+Here are a few of them, used outside the AV DIV, and then again inside an AV DIV.

+{:.syntax}@@@ divTitle Predefined classes
+    [SP]
+    {:.indent}&#123;:.question}This is a question.
+    {:.indent}&#123;:.vo}This is a VO note
+    {:.indent}&#123;:.important}This is important.

+Here they are used outside an AV DIV Section.

+{:.question}This is a question.
+{:.vo}This is a VO note
+{:.important}This is important.

+*CU: Predefined Classes used inside AV section
+Here they are again, used inside an AV DIV section

+{:.question}This is a question.
+{:.vo}This is a VO note
+{:.important}This is important.

 @+[shotlist]
 ##Shotlist